 Luang Por Uttama initiated the construction in 1976 and was completed in 1986.
 It is smaller than the real Bodh Gaya Chedi in India.
 The base is square.
 There are 2 lion statues in Mon art, standing guard in front of the stairs leading up to the pagoda 📜 It is believed to protect the pagodas on either side of the entrance stairs.
 On the top of the pagoda enshrines the Buddha's relics that Luang Por Uttama brought from Sri Lanka for worship 👨🎓

-Fortunately, not every temple in Sangkhlaburi is submerged under water.
-On top of a nearby hill, two quite exciting and very different temples can be accessed by walking or by boat from Saphan Mon Bridge, and across the town of Ban Wang Ka 🎓 Buddha Khaya chedi is an impressive towering golden stupa.
-The design of the chedi is a copy of that of the Indian city of Bodh Gaya, where Buddha is believed to have reached enlightenment 📜
+Luckily, not all temples in Sangkhlaburi are submerged in water.
+Situated atop a nearby hill, two distinct and exciting temples can be reached by foot or boat from Saphan Mon Bridge.
+Across the town of Ban Wang Ka 🎓 Buddha Khaya Chedi is a remarkable golden stupa that looms impressively.
+It is modeled after the design of the stupa in Bodh Gaya, India, where it is believed that Buddha attained enlightenment 📜

-Don’t forget to climb the white tower in front of it, which offers spectacular views of the area.
-Buddha Khaya’s location on the edge of the lake makes it common to get there by boat and then walk back to town 🧐 Wat Wang Wiwekaram is a much larger Thai-style temple, the most important in the area.
-It houses a large number of monks, mainly of the Mon ethnic group.
-It was built in 1953 under the command of the famous monk Luang Phor Uttama, whose mummified body is kept inside the temple 📜
+Don't miss out on the opportunity to climb the white tower in front of it, which offers breathtaking views of the area.
+Because Buddha Khaya is situated on the edge of the lake, it is often reached by boat and then by foot to return to town 🧐 Wat Wang Wiwekaram is a substantially larger Thai-style temple and the most significant one in the area.
+It is home to a large number of monks, primarily from the Mon ethnic group.
+The temple was constructed in 1953 under the leadership of the revered monk Luang Phor Uttama, whose mummified body is preserved within the temple 📜